niess/python-appimage/README.md

 ## Quickstart

-We provide relocatable Python runtimes as [AppImages][APPIMAGE] for Linux systems.
-These runtimes are extracted from [Manylinux][MANYLINUX] Docker images, and they are available as GitHub [releases][RELEASES].
+We provide relocatable Python runtimes in the form of [AppImages][APPIMAGE] for Linux systems.
+These runtimes are extracted from [Manylinux][MANYLINUX] Docker images and are available as GitHub [releases][RELEASES].
 Our Python AppImages are updated weekly, on every Sunday.

-Instructions for _installing_ and running _Python AppImages_ are provided on [Read the Docs][READTHEDOCS].
+Instructions for _installing_ and running _Python AppImages_ can be found on [Read the Docs][READTHEDOCS].

-In addition, the online documentation describes the [`python-appimage`][PYPI] utility, for application developers.
-This utility can facilitate the building of Python apps, given an existing Python AppImage and a recipe folder.
-[Examples][APPLICATIONS] of recipes are available from GitHub.
+The online documentation also describes the [`python-appimage`][PYPI] utility for application developers.
+This utility can facilitate the development of Python applications, provided you have an existing Python AppImage and a recipe folder.
+[Examples][APPLICATIONS] of recipes are available on GitHub.

 ## Projects using [`python-appimage`][GITHUB]